Spooky (album)

-Spooky is the second studio album by English rock band Lush.
+Spooky is the debut studio album by English rock band Lush.
 It was released on 27 January 1992 by 4AD.
-The album, produced by Robin Guthrie of Cocteau Twins, followed the band's debut mini album, Scar (1989), several extended play releases, and the compilation album Gala (1990).
+The album, produced by Robin Guthrie of Cocteau Twins, followed the band's mini album, Scar (1989), several extended play releases, and the compilation album Gala (1990).
 Spooky reached the UK Top 10 and topped the national indie charts.
 The album produced three singles: "Nothing Natural", "For Love" and "Superblast!".

 Reception

 In 2016, Pitchfork ranked Spooky at number 27 on its list of "The 50 Best Shoegaze Albums of All Time".
 In the album's entry, Paula Mejia said: